Erik-JS/SSSS_Tools/README.md

 These tools are not made or supported by BANDAI NAMCO Entertainment Inc. or its affiliates.

-Saint Seiya © Masami Kurumada, Toei Animation
+Saint Seiya © Masami Kurumada, Toei Animation <br />
 Game © 2015 BANDAI NAMCO Entertainment Inc.